Emiyalzn/Emiyalzn.github.io/index.md

 - PyTorch (proficient), TensorFlow (able to read).

 # Academic Service
-I served as reviewer in ICML2022.
+I served as a reviewer in ICML2022.